 In 1966 a forth luxury line was introduced in the form of the 16MG.
 In my opinion the 16MG is by for the prettiest of the whole Minolta 16mm line.
 This camera is mentioned in the UK Camera Guide 1972, though some sources say is was only made until 1971.
 In 1972 the 16MG cost £38.95 camera only, or £44.95 including a flash kit.
 In 1970 the 16MG was joined by the top of the line 16MGS.
 This introduced a range of innovations, the main one being a larger negative size.
 By moving from double perforated film to single perforated film space was found to increase the negative area from 10x14mm to 12x17mm.
 In 1972 the 16MGS cost from £65.95 camera only to £146.95 including a comprehensive accessory kit.

 In 1972 the last of the line was introduced, the 16QT.
 This camera was based on the 16MGS form factor, and produced the same 12x17mm negatives, but with a reduced specification.
 It did introduce some new features however.
-For example it was the first (and only) Minolta 16mm camera to have a focussing lens with four settings.
+For example it was the first (and only) Minolta 16mm camera to have a focusing lens with four settings.
 Previous cameras had fixed focus lenses which relied on depth-of-field to get everything in focus from about 9 feet to infinity.
 Close-up lenses were used for subjects closer than 9 feet away.
 In 1972 the 16QT cost £39.95 camera only, or £45.95 including a flash kit.

 The following timeline shows the models and when they were produced:

-These cameras could be considered the predecessors of the 110 cameras introduced in 1972.
+16mm cameras could be considered the predecessors of the 110 cameras introduced by Kodak in 1972.
 Like 110 film, the film used by these cameras is basically 16mm movie film in special cassettes.
 Minolta stopped selling 16mm cassettes at the beginning of the 90s, but if you are dedicated enough you can buy a device to trim 35mm film down to 16mm which you can then load Minolta cassettes with yourself.

 But I recently added a Minolta 16mm camera back to my collection in the form of this lovely little Minolta 16 II.
 This camera really is tiny, but the all metal construction makes it feel surprisingly heavy at 158 grams.
-It has a 1/30-1/500 (+ B) shutter speed range, an f2.8-16 aperture range and a fixed -focus 22mm lens.
-The wide depth-of-field mean that everything from 2.25 meters to infinity is in focus if you set the aperture to f8.
+It has a 1/30-1/500 (+ B) shutter speed range, an f/2.8-16 aperture range and a fixed -focus 22mm lens.
+The wide depth-of-field mean that everything from 2.25 meters to infinity is in focus if you set the aperture to f/8.
 2 close-up attachments got you as close as 50cm at the same aperture.